-The area is also one filled with parks.
-With the Khunamokwst Park, Rigler Community Garden, Sacajawea Park, Whittaker Ponds Nature Park and the Thomas Culley Park Garden Community, it is a great way to get out of the hustle and bustle of the city and enjoy a little nature for a while.
+The area is also filled with parks.
+With the Khunamokwst Park, Rigler Community Garden, Sacajawea Park, Whittaker Ponds Nature Park, and the Thomas Culley Park Garden Community, it is a great way to get out of the hustle and bustle of the city and enjoy a little nature for a while.

 Don’t get me wrong, this area won’t be for everyone and there are certainly other parts of the city with more to do.
 That said, if you want to remain near to the airport, whether to avoid missing a flight or to save dragging your luggage all over town, there is certainly plenty here to keep you entertained.

 You should stay Airport Area if you want to remain close to the airport; you are interested in visiting a distillery; you want to go to a cinema that shows short movies by local filmmakers; you are a fan of outdoor activities like cycling or walking in parks; you want to visit a cemetery with famous burials that displays diverse cultural traditions.🔍FIND BEST HOTELS NEAR AIRPORT

 - Top 7 Things to Do in Portland Maine

 - What to Pack for New York

 - Where to Stay in New York USA

 - Where to Stay in Minneapolis-St. Paul, Minnesota

 - Where to Stay in San Jose & Silicon Valley, California